Armagedon13/Arduino-Projects/libraries/IRremote/README.md

 ## Does not work/compile with another library
 **Another library is only working/compiling** if you deactivate the line `IrReceiver.begin(IR_RECEIVE_PIN, ENABLE_LED_FEEDBACK);`.<br/>
 This is often due to **timer resource conflicts** with the other library.
-Please see [below](https://github.com/Arduino-IRremote/Arduino-IRremote#timer-and-pin-usage).
+Please see [below](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#timer-and-pin-usage).

-## Multiple IR receivers
+## Multiple IR receiver and sender
+**This library supports only one IR receiver and one IR sender object (IRrecv and IRsend) per CPU.**<br/>
+However since sending is a serial task, you can use `setSendPin()` to switch the pin to send, thus emulating multiple sender.<br/>
-IRreceiver consists of one timer triggered function reading the digital IR signal value from one pin every 50 &micro;s.<br/>
+The receiver uses a special **timer** triggered function, which reads the digital IR signal value from one pin every 50 &micro;s.<br/>
 So **multiple IR receivers** can only be used by connecting the output pins of several IR receivers together.
-The IR receivers use an NPN transistor as output device with just a 30k resistor to VCC.
+The IR receiver modules internally use an NPN transistor as output device with just a 30k resistor to VCC.
-This is almost "open collector" and allows connecting of several output pins to one Arduino input pin.<br/>
+This is basically an "open collector" and allows multiple output pins to be connected to one Arduino input pin.<br/>
-But keep in mind, that any weak / disturbed signal from one of the receivers will in turn also disturb a good signal from another one.
+However, keep in mind that any weak / disturbed signal from one of the receivers will also interfere with a good signal from another receiver.

 ## Increase strength of sent output signal
 **The best way to increase the IR power for free** is to use 2 or 3 IR diodes in series.
 One diode requires 1.2 volt at 20 mA or 1.5 volt at 100 mA so you can supply up to 3 diodes with a 5 volt output.<br/>